Google kills side ads – What this means for your small business

 With brands trying to maintain impression share and fight for top-of-page positions, bidding will also most likely increase.
 This means that advertisers will need to get more competitive with keyword bids and up their ad budgets in order to get a top four spot.

 If you’re just getting started with PPC, check our our guide to learn how to launch a Google AdWords campaign that works.
-Now, if all these looks too complicated and would rather have an expert team run your campaigns to ensure you get the best results, try the 123-reg PPC management service.

 As a small business, you need to find a balance between PPC and SEO.
 However, with ads becoming more expensive, SEO has to do more work than ever before.
 So make sure to optimise your website properly to increase your rankings so you aren’t forced to spend a fortune on ads.